FrewtyPebbles/Python-RISC-V-CPU-Emulator/README.md

  - By William Lim and Matthew Barlund

 This CPU emulator emulates at the bit level with many low level gates emulated.
+It includes a subset of both RV32I and RV32F.

 ## AI Usage